lionelmace/iks-lab/book/deploy-custom-domain.md

     ibmcloud ks cluster get -c <cluster-name>
     ```

-1. Create a new secret
+1. Create a new Kubernetes secret

     ```
     ibmcloud ks ingress secret create --name <secret-name> --cluster <cluster-id> --cert-crn <cert-crn>
     ```

+1. Verify that your secret was created

+    ```
     kubectl get secrets -n ibm-cert-store (edited)
+    ```

 ## Re-deploy your app with the new domain

-1. Edit your yaml
+1. Edit your yaml to replace the default domain by the new custom domain.

     ```yaml
     ---